 Please make sure to read the important notice to building permit applicants and designers.

 - Pay the permit fee:

-Note: Please refer to Schedule B of the Building By-law for a complete listing of building permit fees.
+Note: A Records Management Fee is applied to every Permit Application.
+Please refer to Schedule B of the Building By-law for a complete listing of building permit fees.
 As fees are subject to change, you should confirm the correct amount with our staff before submitting your application.
 A building permit will be issued once we have confirmed Ontario Building Code compliance.

 Timeframe to Obtain a Building Permit

 The City will issue building permits promptly for submissions that meet zoning standards, the Ontario Building Code, and the requirements of other agencies, such as the Toronto and Region Conservation Authority, or the Region of Durham Health Department.

 Construction may start any time within 6 months after obtaining your permit.
 Building Services staff will note inspection requirements on your permit drawings.
 Applicants must arrange inspections by calling Building Services at 905.420.4631 before physically covering any of their work.